 - AbbVie on all financing aspects related to its $21 billion acquisition of Pharmacyclics, including with respect to bridge financing commitments and a $16.7 billion senior notes offering;

-- XPO Logistics on more than $16.5 billion of financing transactions, including in connection with its €3.24 billion acquisition of Norbert Dentressangle S.A. and its $3 billion acquisition of Con-way and its spin-offs of GXO Logistics and RXO;
+- XPO Logistics on more than $16.5 billion of financing transactions, including in connection with its €3.24 billion acquisition of Norbert Dentressangle S.A., its $3 billion acquisition of Con-way and its spin-offs of GXO Logistics and RXO;

 - Marlins Holdings in connection with the financing of its acquisition of the Miami Marlins;

-- Cabot Microelectronics Corporation on secured high-yield financing to fund its $1.6 billion acquisition of KMG Chemicals, Inc.
+- Cabot Microelectronics Corporation on secured high-yield financing to fund its $1.6 billion acquisition of KMG Chemicals, Inc.;

-- Penn National Gaming on all financing matters relating to its $2.8 billion acquisition of Pinnacle Entertainment
+- Penn National Gaming on all financing matters relating to its $2.8 billion acquisition of Pinnacle Entertainment;

-- Affiliates of The Carlyle Group on its acquisitions of BenefitsMall, CFGI and Duff & Phelps;
+- Affiliates of The Carlyle Group on their acquisitions of BenefitsMall, CFGI and Duff & Phelps;

 - The J.M.
 Smucker Company in its issuance of $3.5 billion of senior notes and entry into an $800 million term loan facility in order to finance its acquisition of Hostess Brands and in its issuance of $3.65 billion of senior notes and its entry into a $1.75 billion term loan facility in order to finance its acquisition of Big Heart Pet Brands;

 - Tesla in connection with its $2.6 billion acquisition of SolarCity;